top of page

 Our genes, our parental and educational training, our societal rules, our very language, enable us to see only so far—as far as our horizon.
 We can broaden our horizon to some degree by living in other countries; learning foreign languages; and reading books on philosophy, psychology, other cultures and a variety of other subjects.
 Unless we make such efforts, our horizon remains a South African horizon, a Colombian horizon, an Egyptian horizon or one of many other worldviews.
 In other words, each cultural group enjoys a certain segment of experience, which is no more than a fraction of the total possible available experience.
 Benjamin Whorf believed that such segments of experience were limited by the vocabulary and concepts inherent in one’s language.
 By learning more languages, especially those with excitingly different concepts, we can widen our vision and gain deeper insight into the nature of reality.
 Many graduates in Romance studies feel enriched by being able to see the world through Spanish eyes or using French rationality.
 Scholars of Chinese or Japanese often develop two personalities when immersing themselves in one of these two languages.

 Lewis aimed to create a simple method of organizing and categorizing the differences among cultures and nationalities.
 He also sought a way to overcome these differences.
-To achieve this, he introduced the concept of horizons, which are applicable both at the level of the three primary type categories and among individual nationalities.
+To achieve this, he introduced the concept of horizons.
+They are applicable at the level of the three primary type categories and among individual nationalities.
 Each nationality has specific characteristics that fall within its horizon and those that do not.

-The key to resolving differences and finding common ground is fostering cooperation on features common to both horizons.
+The key to resolving differences and finding common ground is fostering cooperation on features shared by both horizons.
 We will explore three horizons demonstrating the interactions between selected linear-active, multi-active, and reactive types.

 The Lewis Model - Examples and Practical Implications of Cross-cultural Differences